AIP Publishing LLC

 Data Availability Statements

-Templates for Data Availability Statements for Author use
+Templates for Data Availability Statements for Author Use

-Below is a list of standard templates for the text that will appear in the “Data Availability Statement” portion of your article.
+Below is a list of standard templates for the text that will appear in the “Data Availability Statement” section of your article.
+Not all templates are acceptable in journals that require data or code deposition at the time of manuscript submission.
 When multiple data sets are being described, please provide information regarding the data type for the benefit of the reader.

 Download Data Availability Statement Templates

-Availability of data | Template for data availability statement |
+Availability of data Template for data availability statement Acceptable in journals that require data and/or code deposition at the time of submission?

-Data available on request from the authors | The data that support the findings of this study are available from the corresponding author upon reasonable request. |
+Data available on request from the authors The data that supports the findings of this study are available from the corresponding author upon reasonable request.
+No

-Data available in article or supplementary material | The data that supports the findings of this study are available within the article [and its supplementary material]. |
+Data available in article or supplementary material The data that supports the findings of this study are available within the article [and its supplementary material].
+Yes

-Data openly available in a public repository that issues datasets with DOIs | The data that support the findings of this study are openly available in [repository name] at http://doi.org/[doi], reference number [reference number]. |
+Data openly available in a public repository that issues datasets with DOIs The data that support the findings of this study are openly available in [repository name] at http://doi.org/[doi], reference number [reference number].
+Yes

-Data openly available in a public repository that does not issue DOIs | The data that support the findings of this study are openly available in [repository name], reference number [reference number]. |
+Data openly available in a public repository that does not issue DOIs The data that support the findings of this study are openly available in [repository name], reference number [reference number].
+Yes

-Data sharing not applicable – no new data generated | Data sharing is not applicable to this article as no new data were created or analyzed in this study. |
+Data sharing not applicable – no new data generated Data sharing is not applicable to this article as no new data were created or analyzed in this study.
+Yes

-Data generated at a central, large scale facility | Raw data were generated at the [facility name] large scale facility.
-Derived data supporting the findings of this study are available from the corresponding author upon reasonable request. |
+Data generated at a central, large scale facility Raw data were generated at the [facility name] large scale facility.
+Derived data supporting the findings of this study are available from the corresponding author upon reasonable request.
+Yes

-Embargo on data due to commercial restrictions | The data that support the findings will be available in [repository name] at [DOI link] following an embargo from the date of publication to allow for commercialization of research findings. |
+Embargo on data due to commercial restrictions The data that support the findings will be available in [repository name] at [DOI link] following an embargo from the date of publication to allow for commercialization of research findings.
+Yes

-Data available on request due to privacy/ethical restrictions | The data that support the findings of this study are available on request from the corresponding author.
-The data are not publicly available due [state restrictions such as privacy or ethical restrictions]. |
+Data available on request due to privacy/ethical restrictions The data that support the findings of this study are available on request from the corresponding author.
+The data are not publicly available due to [state restrictions such as privacy or ethical restrictions].
+Yes

-Data subject to third party restrictions | The data that support the findings of this study are available from [third party].
+Data subject to third party restrictions The data that support the findings of this study are available from [third party].
 Restrictions apply to the availability of these data, which were used under license for this study.
-Data are available from the authors upon reasonable request and with the permission of [third party]. |
+Data are available from the authors upon reasonable request and with the permission of [third party].
+Yes

 Data Citations